pyarravajhala/pyarravajhala.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to My Blog

+I am trying to learn the programming again.
+Things have changed quite a bit since the time I did any programming.
+I did not do any programming actively since 2002.
+I was formally trained in Oracle, C, C++ and mainframe programming (COBOL, DB2, IMS DB/DC, CICS etc.,) between 1996 and 1998.
+Soon after the education and training,  I started worked for UK insurance giant where I had to do mainframe programming.
+I continued to do small, medium projects and some maintenance work.
+I became busy managing and delivering the projects but my urge to come back to programming was always there.
+I am hoping to get my hands dirty and do some programming this time.

-You can use the [editor on GitHub](https://github.com/pyarravajhala/pyarravajhala.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I am using the [editor on GitHub](https://github.com/pyarravajhala/pyarravajhala.github.io/edit/master/index.md) to maintain and preview the content for my website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.

-## Markdown
+### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for